staylorwr/elixir_aoc/README.md

 ## Using this Skeleton

 * Run `mix aoc.gen 1` to generate your content for the first day
-* Read the new module's docs, solve the problem with TDD :smile:.
+* Read the new module's docs, solve the first part of the problem with TDD :smile:.
+* Run `mix aoc.gen 1` again to append the second part of the problem to your moduledocs.
 * Get all the stars.